Humanity: From Survival to Revival

 In this movement, audiences can strive to resuscitate human lives and spirits.
 This will happen in two symbolic gestures.
 Audience members can either exhale a breath into the microphone, signifying giving CPR to another person to save a life.
 Audience members also can say positive words into the microphone; speaking a positive word affirms the power of speech, imitating a scenario where people in crisis can lift other people’s spirits to help them stay alive.
 These gestures further affect the video in an interactive way.
 When the audience members blow air or speak into the microphone, their facial outlines will gradually brighten and move fluidly.
 To this effect, audience participation will have a gamifying aspect, whereby audiences are working together to save and transform humanity through the literal act of helping one another to survive.

-While audience participation primarily drives the first movement, in the second movement, the audiences are seated but can still continue to personally engage with the work.
-The survivors of this game will be able to view their own facial images on the screen (not everyone will “survive,” since this will depend on the efforts of participants).
+While audience participation primarily drives the first movement, in the second movement, the audience are seated but can continue to personally engage with the work.
+The survivors of this game will be able to view their facial images on the screen (not everyone will “survive,” since this will depend on the efforts of participants).
 In the second movement, the chaos gradually calms down, and the healing process begins, at which point my violin and cello performance will start and drive the visual and sonic narratives.
 In the third and final movement, humanity revives and imagines the peak utopian state.
 Each individual face will transform from an individualized self into a physical state of non-identification.
 The visual aspect will showcase the metamorphosis by creating a 3-D human sculpture (made with participants' faces) via my musical sound.
-The underlying meaning of the work is loosely inspired by Eastern philosophies.
-What would be the visual and aural process of an individual transcending an egotistical self to a point of non-identification?
-Taming our individualized self is difficult in a competitive modern society since rewards are often associated with the development of the “ego.”
-At first, the narrative of “who I am” is of critical importance; however, as one moves through the progressive, evolutionary process, the participant will ultimately turn into a beacon of light without personal identification.
-In this final stage, the performance celebrates humanity at its peak utopian state.

 Concept, Interaction Design, Music, Video, Artwork, Performance: Cecilia Suhr